Petar I Petrović-Njegoš: 1800–09

 In 1806, the troops of Napoleonic France advanced toward the Bay of Kotor in Montenegro.
-The Montenegrin army led by Petar I, aided by several Russian battalions and the fleet of Admiral Dmitry Senyavin pushed them back to Dubrovnik.
+The Montenegrin army led by Petar I, aided by several Russian battalions and the fleet of Admiral Dmitry Senyavin pushed them back to Dubrovnik and put it under siege.
 But soon after, Russian Tsar Alexander I asked Montenegrins to relinquish control of Boka to Austria.
 However, after Montenegrins retreated to Herceg Novi, Alexander changed his mind again, and with a help of Montenegrins conquered Brač and Korčula.
 In the meantime, France encouraged Turkey to attack Russia, which withdrew its fleet from the Adriatic to defend the Ionian islands.
 The Treaty of Tilsit (1807) between Russia and France granted the control of the Bay of Kotor to France.
 In early 1807, Petar had plans to unite several Serb-inhabited regions into a renewed Serbian Empire.
 In February 1807, Petar I planned an invasion of Herzegovina and asked for Karađorđe's aid.
 After the Battle of Suvodol and Serbian rebel advance, Karađorđe managed connecting the rebel forces to Montenegro (1809).
 However, Karađorđe was unable to hold lasting ties with the Serbs of Montenegro and Bosnia and Herzegovina, as after 1809 the uprising waned.